Deolane Bezerra

 Deolane Bezerra Santos (born November 1, 1987) is a Brazilian lawyer, former singer and influencer.
 She became known after the death of her husband, MC Kevin, who died after falling from the balcony of a hotel in Rio de Janeiro in 2021.
-She gained wide notoriety after being preventively arrested in Operation Integration, against gambling and money laundering, by the Civil Police of Pernambuco on September 4, 2024.
+She gained wide international and national notoriety due to her involvement in high-profile police operations investigating money laundering, gambling, and criminal organizations, which culminated in multiple preventative arrests between 2024 and 2026.

 Biography

-Daughter of Solange Bezerra, she was born on November 1, 1987 in Vitória de Santo Antão, Pernambuco.
+Daughter of Solange Bezerra, she was born on November 1, 1987, in Vitória de Santo Antão, Pernambuco.
 She has two sisters, Dayanne and Daniele Bezerra.
 She was abandoned by her father at the age of two.
 During childhood, her family moved to São Paulo.
 At just 16 years old, she adopted her first child, Gilliard, an adoption that was only made official in 2022.
 She had her second child, her first biological child, Kayky, during her first year of law school, completed in 2021 at Universidade Cidade de São Paulo, during a two-year relationship.
 She had her third daughter, Valentina, during her second relationship, which lasted eight years.

 She was registered with the Order of Attorneys of Brazil on April 25, 2014, and specialized in criminal law at the Federal University of Pernambuco.